Bob5k/DocsFocus/openspec/project.md

 # Project Context

 ## Purpose
-DocsFocus is an open‑source Chrome Extension that helps developers (especially those with ADHD, dyslexia, or difficulty focusing) read technical documentation faster and with less cognitive load.
+DocsFocus is an open‑source Chrome Extension that helps developers stay focused (including readers with dyslexia or other focus challenges) read technical documentation faster and with less cognitive load.
 It does this locally in the browser, without AI and without tracking, by collapsing long paragraphs, surfacing code examples early, and highlighting key technical terms.

 ## Tech Stack
 - Chrome Manifest V3 (MV3)